A colorful Moroccan medina street, a budget-friendly destination to explore on foot

 How much does a trip to Morocco cost per day?

-A budget traveler can explore Morocco on $30-50 USD per day including accommodation, street food, and public transport.
-Mid-range travelers spend $80-150/day.
+A budget traveler can explore Morocco on around $30-50 USD per day including accommodation in hostels or budget riads, street food and local restaurants, and public transport.
+Mid-range travelers typically spend roughly $80-150/day with comfortable riads, guided tours, and restaurant meals.
 Luxury travelers spend $200-500+/day.
+These are approximate ranges — actual costs vary by season, city, and travel style.

 Is Morocco cheap for tourists?